synnoveolsdatter/synnoveolsdatter/README.md

 ----------------------------------------------------------------------------------------------------------------

 <!--To be honest, a lot of these projects are just here because I wanna see what colour github gives to the different languages I use.-->
-You can reach me at olsdattersynnove@gmail.com.
+You can reach me at olsdattersynnove@gmail.com
+Or synnove9200 on discord
 I don't check my email very often, so don't expect a response too soon.

 Here's my StackOverflow profile: https://stackoverflow.com/users/21604162/synn%c3%b8ve